At Hill Top Primary Academy we pride ourselves in being an inclusive school.

 Access to the wildlife area would have to be carefully managed by two adults.

-Where a child has a Graduated Response Plan the SENCo will liase with parents at least termly to discuss and share progress.
+Where a child has a Graduated Response Plan the SENCo will liase with parents at least termly to discuss and share progress - this is known as a support plan.
 Each term the SENCo, sometimes with the class teacher or the child’s designated TA will go through the GRP with the Parent and child explaining the achievements to date and the next steps.
-Advise will be given as to how the Parent can help the child at home with their learning.
+Advice will be given as to how the Parent can help the child at home with their learning.

-The Head Teacher, an Assistant Head and the Learning Mentor are trained in issues related to Child Protection and the Head and Learning Mentor are trained in initiating CAF’s.
+The Head Teacher and Deputy Principal are trained in issues related to Child Protection and are trained in initiating and leading Early Help Assessments.